Seq # 285010340

 Mompha jurassicella (Frey, 1881) Species

-A not so common species throughout Belgium, but mainly observed in the northern part of the country.
-Possibly overlooked, as on many locations where the host plant grows larvae could be found.
+It is a not-so-common species throughout Belgium, but it is mainly observed in the northern part of the country.
+It is possibly overlooked, as larvae can be found in many locations where the host plant grows.

 Details